 Sand Dunes Campsite

 The dunes campsite has a couple of wooden tent pads or you can camp right back in the dunes.
-There didn’t seem to be much flat beach above the high tide line at this campsite.
 There is a metal food cache and an outhouse as well.
-There may be a trickle of a stream at the west end of the beach but in general you will have to bring your own water to this campsite as it doesn’t have a water source.
+You might find a trickle of a stream at the west end of the beach but in general you will have to bring your own water to this campsite as it doesn’t have a water source.

 Kutcous River Campsite